The Freedom to Marry

 The Freedom to Marry is a 2016 documentary directed by Eddie Rosenstein.

+Plot

 The film chronicles the dramatic fight for marriage equality in the United States, telling an emotional story of the decades of work by lawyers and activists that ultimately led to the nationwide legalization of same-sex marriage.

+Distribution

 The film premiered at Frameline Film Festival in San Francisco on June 25, 2016.
 It had a limited theatrical run in the US, distributed by Argot Pictures, and in Europe, distributed by Roco Films.
 It was available on Netflix.
 Later, it became available on most of the VOD platforms.

 The Freedom to Marry was showcased at film festivals around the world and received numerous awards.